Anheuser Busch InBev Logo

 Anheuser-Busch InBev Logo

-The new management, who took over the post in 2021, has launched a rebranding.
+The new management, which took over the post in 2021, has launched a rebranding.
 The last sign showed equal participation in all three companies.
 The emblem consists of an image and an inscription.

-Three yellow petals embracing the ball represent the distribution of beer brands from three Anheuser Busch InBev members throughout the Earth (the conglomerate owns 30% of the world’s beer production).
+Three yellow petals encircling the ball represent the distribution of beer brands from three Anheuser-Busch InBev members across the Globe (the conglomerate accounts for 30% of the world’s beer production).

-The change in font and the overall color of the letters gave the name a unified style, showing the cohesion of the giant.
+The change in font and the overall color of the letters gave the name a unified style, showing the giant’s cohesion.

 Font and Colors